biscotty666/Obsidian/Brian2/Atlas/Concepts MOC.md

 These notes point directly to this note.
 But this note doesn't point back.
 This is the strongest contextual query.

-> [!HINT]+ This data view 🔬 only renders in the free downloadable version.
-> If you are viewing this note on Obsidian Publish, you won't be able to see the magic below unless you [download the kit](https://www.linkingyourthinking.com/download-lyt-kit).
-> Note: If you can see the list below, you have already downloaded the LYT Kit.

 ```dataview
 LIST